omgitsmoe/SciMarkdown/test_complete.md

 %% inline links, otherwise we'd have to try parsing it and then backtrack
 %% (since the first bracket for links needs to be parsed as inline (with emph, code span etc.)
 %%  instead of just as pure text)
-:[arbitrary case-insensitive reference text]: (https://www.mozilla.org) :[1]: (http://slashdot.org)
+:[Arbitrary case-insensitive reference text]: (https://www.mozilla.org) :[1]: (http://slashdot.org)
 :[link text itself]: (http://www.reddit.com "Link title")